The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 get_global_mouse_position | CanvasItem function.
 Returns the global position of the mouse. clamp(value, min, max) | Clamps value and returns a value not less than min and not more than max.
 Usefull to nodes movement lerp(from, to, weight) | Linearly interpolates between two values by a normalized value.
 This is the opposite of inverse_lerp().
-Applied on Nodes, is usefull to create different floor material sensation where the node is in movement
+Applied on Nodes, is usefull to create different floor material sensation where the node is in movement get_children() | Node function.
+Returns an array of references to node's children find_node(mask,recursive,owned) | Finds a descendant of this node whose name matches mask as in String.match() global_position() | Node2D function.
+Returns the node global position angle_to(Vector2) | Returns the angle between the line connecting the two points and the X axis, in radians. deg2rad(deg) | Converts an angle expressed in degrees to radians get_world_2d() | Returns the World2D where this item is in.
+Everything that relates to the 2D environment (sound,physics,etc) direct_space_state | World/World2D property. the physics state - allow for arbitrary collision requests intersect_ray() | Physics2DDirectSpaceState function.
+Intersects a ray in a given space distance_to(Vector2) | Vector function.
+Returns the distance between this vector and to. get_simple_path(Vector2,Vector2,optimize) | Navigation2D function.
+Returns the path between two given points.
+Points are in local coordinate space.
+If optimize is true (the default), the path is smoothed by merging path segments where possible pop_front | Removes and returns the first element of the array.
+Returns null if the array is empty, without printing an error message remove | Removes an element from the array by index.
+If the index does not exist in the array, nothing happens _input(event) | Function to read a evnet only one time get_colliding_bodies | Returns a list of the bodies colliding with this one.
+Requires **contact_monitor** to be set to true and **contacts_reported** to be set high enough to detect all the collisions. is_in_group | Returns true if this node is in the specified group.
+See notes in the description, and the group methods in SceneTree.
+Each element can be in none, one or more groups get_name() | Returns a node name, stablished and customizable in the scene inspector

 ### 16.4.
 Hot Keys